House of Commons (Redistribution of Seats) Act 1949: Electorate

 The electorate of any constituency was to be as close as possible to a country-specific electoral quota to reduce malapportionment; where rigid adherence to the "as far as practicable" guidelines would mean a large disparity between electorates, the commissions were expressly empowered to form seats which combine parts of two (and where major disparity still remains, more) local government areas.

 The electoral quota was obtained by dividing the total electorate for either Great Britain or Northern Ireland by the number of allocated seats.

 Special geographical considerations

 Each commission were allowed to depart from the rules on areas or electorate in special cases "including in particular the size, shape and accessibility of a constituency" in order to form constituencies.

+Short title, commencement and extent

+Section 9(1) of the act provided that the act may be cited as the "House of Commons (Redistribution of Seats) Act 1949" and may be cited as a Representation of the People Act.